PsCustomObject/PsCustomObject.github.io/_posts/2019-02-02-PowerShell-Strongly-Typed-Variables.md

 PowerShell normally allows us to change data type stored in a variable at runtime, while this flexibility can be handy sometime it also has potential to introduce issues in our code.
 When we're using strongly typed variables **PowerShell will not allow us to change data type** without creating a new variable with the correct data type in it.

-Let's see this behaviour in action using an implicitly typed variable
+Let's see this behavior in action using an implicitly typed variable

 ```powershell
 # Implicitly typed variable